Higher-Dimensional Cosmology in the Framework of Generalized Chaplygin Gas: An Approximation Method: Cosmological dynamics :

-\textbf{CASE~A :}~~ When the redshift $z$ is very high enough representing the early phase of the universe, the eq.~\eqref{eq:22} reduces to $w_{\text{eff}} = 0$ implying a dust dominated universe as shown in fig.-\ref{fig:wzh71} also. \\ \textbf{CASE~B :} At present the redshift $z = 0$ and the eq.~\eqref{eq:22} reduces to
+To understand the cosmological implications of Eq.~\eqref{eq:22}, we now examine the behavior of the effective equation-of-state parameter in different evolutionary phases of the Universe.\\ \textbf{Case A: Early Universe}: At very high redshift ($z \gg 1$), corresponding to the early phase of the universe, the second term in the denominator of Eq.~\eqref{eq:22} dominates, and the effective EoS reduces to $ w_{\text{eff}} \rightarrow 0 $, which characterizes a dust-dominated Universe.
+This behavior is also illustrated in Fig.~\ref{fig:wzh71}.\\ \textbf{Case B: Present Epoch}: At the present epoch ($z=0$), Eq.~\eqref{eq:22} reduces to

-which represents accelerating universe at present epoch $w_{\text{eff}} \approx -0.75$ for 4-dimensional universe. \textbf{CASE~C :} In the later epoch of evolution, {\it i.e.}, for a large size of the universe, the effective EoS is obtained from the eq.~\eqref{eq:22} as
+indicating an accelerating universe at present.
+For the four-dimensional case ($d=0$), this yields $w_{\text{eff}} \approx -0.75$, which is consistent with current observational constraints.\\ \textbf{Case C: Late-Time Universe}: In the late stage of cosmic evolution, corresponding to a sufficiently large scale factor (or equivalently $z \rightarrow -1$), the effective EoS obtained from Eq.~\eqref{eq:22} approaches